nus-cs2113-AY2122S2/tp/docs/UserGuide.md

 <img src="img.png" alt="img" style="width:30px;"/>

 Fulfill a currently unfulfilled order in the warehouse.
-To fulfill an order, Simplst will check if all the orderlines relating to the order have their required quantities met.<br/>
+To fulfill an order, Simplst will check if all the [Orderlines](#orderline-commands) relating to the order have their required quantities met.<br/>
 When all the orderlines quantities are fulfilled, the order will be considered as fulfilled.

 Format: `fulfill oid/[ORDER_ID]`